 Yes, our Professional MBA is designed specifically so you can continue to work while studying.

 No, you do not need to write an MBA thesis or have a thesis supervisor during your studies as this is not a part of the program.

 Our MBA is course-based, focusing on giving you practical experience that employers value in their leaders.

 No, while the professional MBA format allows for you to have a full-time job, it is not a requirement.

-If you wish to take the two-year program, you are welcome to do so regardless of your employment status.
+If you wish to take this two-year program, you are welcome to do so regardless of your employment status.

-You are not required to take any MBA electives that are out-of-faculty as part of your MBA program.
+You are not required to take any out-of-faculty electives as part of your MBA program.

 If you wish to expand the scope of your learning, you can take out-of-faculty graduate-level electives or directed readings with full-time faculty members, with approval from the MBA Program Director.